Japan hit by another cryptocurrency heist, $60 million stolen

 Documents seen by Reuters on Thursday showed Japan’s Financial Services Agency would conduct emergency checks on cryptocurrency exchange operators’ management of customer assets, following the theft.
 FSA officials were not immediately available for comment.

 Japan’s crypto exchanges have been under close regulatory scrutiny after the theft of $530 million in digital coins at Tokyo-based cryptocurrency exchange Coincheck Inc. in January.
-Coincheck has since been acquired by Japanese online brokerage Monex Group Inc.
+Coincheck has since been acquired by Japanese online brokerage Monex Group Inc (8698.T).

 In the industry-wide check that followed the Coincheck theft, FSA said it found sloppy management at many exchanges, including the lack of proper safeguards for client assets and basic anti-money laundering measures.